prettydiff/biddle/readme.md

   - Create a symlink for version *latest* that points to the latest versioned tarball
   - Allow restriction of named directories when creating a tarball so that production only packages don't have dev dependencies, build systems, unit tests, and so forth
   - Allow packages to specify where they will install to
+* Work on **status** is not started.
+This command will compare an installed application's version against a published version to determine if out of date.
+  - Must allow an app name as an argument to manually check that application or *all* to check all installed applications
+  - Status automation or intervals would be nice... such as checking app versions once a week and providing a message when out of date
+* Work on **list** command is blocked pending completion of **publish**.
+This command will list installed/published applications by name and will know of their publication location and installation directory.
+* Work on **uninstall** command is blocked pending completion of **install**.
+  - Must delete the application
+  - Must remove the application from the **list**
+* Work on **unpublish** command is blocked pending completion of **publish**.
+  - Must delete the application
+  - Must remove the application from the **list**

 ## About
 This application is a cross-OS solution to creating tarballs for distribution and fetching files via HTTP(S).
 The project's goal is to provide a universal application distribution utility that is language agnostic, operating system independent, and platform independent.
 The only additional requirement for distributing application packages is online storage on a web server.
 This application provides all the client utilities to retrieve and unpackage applications.